Ted Healy: Ted Healy and his Southern Gentlemen

-The Shuberts hired Ted to star in their new show A Night in Venice.
-Moe Howard returned to show business and joining Ted at his home in Connecticut to develop some comedy bits for the revue, which began rehearsals in January 1929.
+The Shuberts hired Ted to star in their new show, A Night in Venice.
+Moe Howard returned to show business and joined Ted at his home in Connecticut to develop some comedy bits for the revue, which began rehearsals in January 1929.
 Shemp Howard also returned, but Larry Fine was in Atlantic City with his wife, waiting for the birth of his daughter.
 Healy hired comedy xylophonist Fred Sanborn in Fine's place.
-Circa mid February, Fine joined the Venice cast.
+Around mid-February, Fine joined the Venice cast.

-During the run of A Night in Spain, Ted and Betty performed a song-and-dance stage act in nightclubs and other theaters after the evening show; but the Healys split in 1928.
+During the run of A Night in Spain, Ted and Betty performed a song-and-dance stage act in nightclubs and other theaters after the evening show, but the Healys split in 1928.
 Ted came up with the idea to spotlight his stooges in a new act, with the emphasis on comedy and slapstick humor.
-Concurrent with their performances in Venice, Healy booked his troupe in additional shows as '"Ted Healy & His Southern Gentlemen" and later as "Ted Healy & His Racketeers".
+Concurrent with their performances in Venice, Healy booked his troupe in additional shows as "Ted Healy and his Southern Gentlemen" and later as "Ted Healy and his Racketeers".
 A Night in Venice had a brief road tour after Broadway and closed in March 1930.

 Fox Films hired Healy to costar in the film Soup to Nuts (filmed in July 1930), and Ted brought Moe, Shemp, Larry, and Fred Sanborn with him.
 In late August 1930, the Stooges and Healy parted ways after a dispute over a movie contract.
-Sanborn began a solo career, and the remaining trio began performing on their own, using such monikers as "The Three Lost Soles" and "Howard, Fine, and Howard," and often incorporated material from previous Healy shows.
+Sanborn began a solo career, and the remaining trio began performing on their own, using such monikers as "the Three Lost Soles" and "Howard, Fine, and Howard", and often incorporated material from previous Healy shows.
 Healy attempted to sue the Stooges for using his material, but the copyright was held by the Shubert Theatre Corporation, for which the routines had been produced, and the Stooges had the Shuberts' permission to use it.